DeFliTeam/proposed-tokenomics-change/README.md

 The master token will emit, per epoch, a fixed number of tokens.
 The allocation rate per network is determined by the network score or the current epoch.

+## Creation

+Contracts will be deployed on Optimism and then bridged to BASE to enable inclusion in the Optimism Superchain

 ## Changes to Current Tokenomics of Sub-Networks

 None